Tony Thurmond

-Tony Krajewski Thurmond (born August 21, 1968) is an American politician and educator who is the 28th and current California State Superintendent of Public Instruction.
-Thurmond was narrowly elected Superintendent of Public Instruction in 2018 over his opponent, Marshall Tuck.
-He was the endorsed candidate of the California Democratic Party and all five 2018 California Teachers of the Year.
-A Democrat, he represented the 15th Assembly district from 2014 to 2018, encompassing the northern East Bay.
+Tony Krajewski Thurmond (born August 21, 1968) is an American politician and educator, serving as the 28th California State Superintendent of Public Instruction since 2019.
+Thurmond was narrowly elected Superintendent of Public Instruction in 2018 over his opponent, Marshall Tuck, and reelected in 2022.
+A member of the Democratic Party, he represented the 15th Assembly district from 2014 to 2018, encompassing the northern East Bay.

 Thurmond was a member of the California Legislative Latino Caucus, California Legislative Black Caucus, and California Legislative Jewish Caucus.
 Prior to being elected to the Assembly in 2014, he was a member of the Richmond City Council, a board member of the West Contra Costa Unified School District, and social services administrator.

-Thurmond is the second African American to hold the office of Superintendent, and the fourth African American to win statewide office in California following Superintendent Wilson Riles, Lieutenant Governor Mervyn Dymally, and Attorney General Kamala Harris.
+Thurmond is the second African American to hold the office of Superintendent, and the fourth African American to win statewide office in California following former Superintendent Wilson Riles, former Lieutenant Governor Mervyn Dymally, and former Attorney General and U.S. Senator Kamala Harris.

+Early life

+Thurmond was born in Monterey, California.
+His mother, an immigrant from Panama, died when he was six years old, and his father did not return after serving in the Vietnam War.

+Following his mother’s death, Thurmond and his younger brother moved to Philadelphia, Pennsylvania, where they were raised by cousins they had not previously met.
+His cousins practiced Hebrew Pentecostalism, a Black religious tradition with roots in the Old Testament, observing Jewish practices such as keeping a kosher home and celebrating the Sabbath and major Jewish holidays.
+Growing up in poverty, the family relied on public assistance, including free school lunches.
+Thurmond attended Temple University, where he served as student body president, and went on to earn dual master’s degrees in law and social policy and social work from Bryn Mawr College.